zcoo/fluss/website/docs/table-design/table-types/pk-table/index.md

 For a primary key table, the default read method is a full snapshot followed by incremental data.
 First, the snapshot data of the table is consumed, followed by the changelog data of the table.

 It is also possible to only consume the changelog data of the table.
-For more details, please refer to the [Flink Reads](engine-flink/reads.md)
+For more details, please refer to the [Flink Reads](../../../engine-flink/reads.md)

 ### Lookup

 Fluss primary key table can lookup data by the primary keys.
-If the key exists in Fluss, lookup will return a unique row. it always used in [Flink Lookup Join](engine-flink/lookups.md#lookup).
+If the key exists in Fluss, lookup will return a unique row.
+It is always used in [Flink Lookup Join](../../../engine-flink/lookups.md#lookup).

 ### Prefix Lookup

 Fluss primary key table can also do prefix lookup by the prefix subset primary keys.
 Unlike lookup, prefix lookup will scan data based on the prefix of primary keys and may return multiple rows.
-It always used in [Flink Prefix Lookup Join](engine-flink/lookups.md#prefix-lookup).
+It is always used in [Flink Prefix Lookup Join](../../../engine-flink/lookups.md#prefix-lookup).